Skip to main content

 • The state at that touchpoint.

-• A brief note (one to two sentences from the AI summarising what was said about this topic in that meeting).
+• A brief note (one to two sentences from the AI summarising what was said about this topic in that conversation).

-Scroll the timeline and you read the arc of the topic, not the meetings.
+Scroll the timeline and you read the arc of the topic, not the engagements.

 Editing topics